 Fluid Mosaic Model

-Lipid bilayers also display fluid-like properties, which are temperature dependent, and allow for diffusion of both lipid and protein laterally within the bilayer.
+Lipid bilayers also display fluid-like properties, which are temperature dependent, and allow for the diffusion of both lipid and protein laterally within the bilayer.
 Lateral diffusion within the bilayer is accounted for by the Fluid Mosaic Model.
 Transverse diffusion, on the other hand, is a rare event not thermodynamically favorable due to the energy required to flip-flop a membrane protein or phospholipid.

-Example extracellular and intracellular fluid contents
+Example of extracellular and intracellular fluid contents

-Ions & other solute concentrations (mM)
+Ions and other solute concentrations (mM)

 The Role of Cell Membrane Proteins

-- prenylated proteins
+- Prenylated proteins

-- fatty acylated proteins
+- Fatty acylated proteins

-The cytoskeleton helps define cell shape through the utilization of actin filaments, spectrin, and ankyrin.
-In nonmuscle cells, actin forms ~70-Å-diameter fibers called microfilaments.
+The cytoskeleton helps to define cell shape through the utilization of actin filaments, spectrin, and ankyrin.
+In non-muscle cells, actin forms ~70-Å-diameter fibers called microfilaments.
 Actin also plays essential roles in cell division, endocytosis, organelle transport, and changes in cell shape.

-Spectrin also links to Ankyrin, an 1880-residue protein that binds to integral membrane ion channel proteins.
+Spectrin also links to ankyrin, an 1880-residue protein that binds to integral membrane ion channel proteins.
 Its structure is a 24 tandem ~33-residue repeat, consisting of two 8-or 9- antiparallel residue α-helices followed by a long loop.
 Further, these structures are arranged in a right-handed helical stack.
-This interaction of membrane components with the underlying skeleton explains why integral membrane proteins are so firmly attached.
+This interaction of membrane components with the underlying skeleton explains why integral membrane proteins are firmly attached.

-Microfilaments also mediate cellular movement, through a process called treadmilling.
+Microfilaments also mediate cellular movement through a process called treadmilling.

 The ability of the cell to move substances across its membrane is dependent on the free energy change for the process.
-This, in turn, depends on the concentrations of the substance on each side of the membrane and, on the membrane potential for ions.
-This transport is either mediated or nonmediated.
+This, in turn, depends on the concentrations of the substance on each side of the membrane and on the membrane potential for ions.
+This transport is either mediated or non-mediated.

 Passive-mediated transport, or facilitated diffusion, is the process by which a substance flows down its concentration gradient.
-Substances too large or polar to diffuse through the bilayer on their own can be conveyed across membranes via proteins or other molecules that are variously called carriers, permeases, channels, and transporters.
+Substances too large or too polar to diffuse through the bilayer on their own can be conveyed across membranes via proteins or other molecules that are variously called carriers, permeases, channels, and transporters.